d-led/fret-flashcards/docs/development/MOBILE_SETUP.md

 # String Homework Tutor - Mobile Setup

-This document explains how to build and run the String Homework Tutor app on Android and iOS devices.
+This document explains how to build and run the String Homework Tutor app on iOS devices.

 ## Prerequisites

-### Android Development

-- Android Studio (latest version)
-- Android SDK (API level 33 or higher)
-- Java Development Kit (JDK) 11 or higher

 ### iOS Development (macOS only)